Sayter99/86ME/README.md

 _VERSION_: v1.95

+* Add a new trigger for ESP8266.
 * Add a new trigger for analog pins.
 * Add a new function "Mirror" that can interchange or copy values between pairs of servos.
+* Action "Compute" supports GPIO now.

 _VERSION_: v1.9